automerge/automerge-repo-keyhive/README.md

   },
 });

+// Documents created with `create2` use the repo's id factory, so they get a
+// keyhive document id and are keyhive-protected. `repo.create` bypasses the
-// Documents created through the repo are keyhive-protected. const handle = repo.create({ title: "hello" });
+// id factory and produces an unprotected document. const handle = await repo.create2({ title: "hello" });

 // Let the sync server relay the (encrypted) document, then grant a
 // collaborator access using the contact card they shared with you.